-Table 2.2.
+Table 1.2.
 Keywords in Go

-Table 2.2 lists all the keywords in Go.
-In the following paragraphs and chapters we will cover them.
-Some of these we have seen already.
+Table 1.2 lists all the keywords in Go.
+We will cover them in the following paragraphs and chapters.
+Some of them we have seen already.

-- For var and const see section "Variables, types and keywords" on page 8; - package and import are briefly touched upon in section "Hello World".
-In chapter 4 they are documented in more detail.
+- For var and const see "Variables, types and keywords" on page 4; - package and import are briefly touched on in section "Hello World".
+In chapter 3 they are documented in more detail.